MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner.md

     -  For the unified labeling client: Use the *OnBehalfOf* parameter with Set-AIPAuthentication, as described at the end of [How to label files non-interactively for Azure Information Protection](./rms-client//clientv2-admin-guide-powershell.md#how-to-label-files-non-interactively-for-azure-information-protection) from that client's admin guide.

-The scanner now has a token to authenticate to Azure AD, which is valid for one year, two years, or never expires, according to your configuration of the **Web app /API** in Azure AD.
+The scanner now has a token to authenticate to Azure AD, which is valid for one year, two years, or never expires, according to your configuration of the **Web app /API** (classic client) or client secret (unified labeling client) in Azure AD.
 When the token expires, you must repeat steps 1 and 2.

 You're now ready to run your first scan in discovery mode.